zimolzak/priv-sec-movement/README.md

 --------

 * private mode avoids cookies and avoids storing history, but ISP can see what sites just fine.
-Tor stops that. vpn is next on top of that.
+Tor stops that.

+* ISP can see you're using Tor.
+VPN would be a next step on top of Tor.

 * GPG (email self defense)
 * protonmail, mailvelope